devsapp/fc/docs/readme_en.md

 - **Security release**: automatically detects the changes in functions.
 - **Quick integration**: integrates with common CI/CD tools.
 For more information, see [CI/CD tools](https://github.com/Serverless-Devs/Serverless-Devs/blob/master/docs/en/cicd.md).
 - **Observability**: allows you to query metrics and logs on your client.
 For more information, see [Query metrics](en/command/metrics.md) and [Query logs](en/command/logs.md).
 - **Multi-mode debugging**: supports multi-mode debugging to meet different debugging requirements in the development state and O&M state.
-The modes include [local call](en/command/local.md), [remote debugging](en/command/invoke.md), and [cloud-terminal joint debugging](en/command/proxied.md).
+The modes include [local call](en/command/local.md), [remote debugging](en/command/invoke.md).
 # Quick start

 🙋 To use the FC component, perform the following steps: